A four day, three night coastal escape in Victor Harbor

 Nest & Nature at Esca offers a stunning modern off-grid hilltop villa experience, nestled in nearby Inman Valley, with premium amenities and handy hiking trails.

 Start the day with breakfast at The Causeway Café.
-Nestled in the heart of town, this welcoming spot is perfect for people-watching while enjoying a coffee made just right.
+In the heart of town, this welcoming spot is perfect for people-watching while enjoying a coffee made just right.
 Their menu offers something for everyone, with plenty of vegetarian options and fresh ingredients.

 Then, it’s just a few steps to the Granite Island Causeway, where the mainland meets the sea.
 Stroll across the newly built causeway, drinking in the sweeping ocean views, or experience a piece of history by boarding the Victor Harbor Horse Drawn Tram, pulled by gentle Clydesdales.